mattw59/unfound/README.md

 In a larger scale codebase, I most likely would document work to be done using other means, such as Gherkin feature files or test code.
 In this codebase, I'm adding to the Github-flavored Markdown list below as I think of things, and marking them as complete when they are done.

 - [ ] limit the number of active transitions by the number of workers
-- [ ] Define the allowable tile states in a JSON array
 - [ ] Define the game's beginning state in a JSON array, which is copied into local storage on first load
-- [ ] Define allowable transitions in a JSON array
 - [ ] keep the game state in local storage so we can refresh the game upon logging back in
 - [ ] display a stats summary across the top of the screen
 - [ ] include a missions list in a left-side menu
+- [ ] comment my code
+- [ ] build up a more rich list of states and transitions
+- [ ] build up a more interesting list of missions

 - [ ] during a transition, overlay tile with a counting down pie graph
 - [ ] add the ability to pan left/right/up/down
 - [ ] add the ability to zoom in and out